Chalazion and hordeolum: All about sty and chalazion in the eye

 • Hormonal changes (e.g. puberty)

-What to do with chalazion and sty
+What should I do with chalazion and sty?

+In many cases, the chalazion or sty will disappear by itself after a while.
+However, you should keep a close eye on its development.
 If the symptoms become increasingly severe, if it does not improve over a longer period of time (chronic) or if it recurs at regular intervals, it is advisable to consult a doctor you trust.
+In the case of sty, it is advisable to pay attention to hygiene and not to irritate inflamed areas further.

 Diagnosis of chalazion and hordeolum

+Don’t worry about a possible visit to the doctor.
 The diagnosis and differentiation of chalazion and hordeolum is painless for you and is possible without invasive procedures:

 1. Medical history